-Remember your Chamber and their partners are here to help you and your business during this time.
+Remember the Virginia Peninsula Chamber of Commerce is here to help you and your business during this time.
 Do not hesitate to call or email us with your questions, concerns or ideas.
 We will continue to update our resources to serve you as this fluid situation develops.

 Thank you for your support.
-Thank you for your drive.
-Thank you for your grit.
-Thank you for making Sullivan County what it is -- a place where there are "Mountains of Opportunity"
+Thank you for making the Peninsula what it is -- a place where amazing things happen.